 Some people will think this is shady, or fake.
 Some people won’t be familiar with the Starbucks app and they’ll be confused.
 So it’s probably best to explain a bit how it works.

-You can also ask people to pay it forward and add their own funds to the card.
+You can also request that people pay it forward and add their own funds to the card.
+Make a game of it and see how long the card will last when fueled by other people’s generosity.

 Here’s an example of what you might post with the image: